QUB-ASL/bzzz/hardware/tests/README.md

 ## AHRS test
 The AHRS hardware test tests the intertial measurement unit's euler angles, quaternion angles and angular velocities.
-Copy and paste the `hw_test_ahrs.cpp` code into the main.
+Copy and paste the `hw_test_ahrs.cpp` code into the `main.cpp`.
 Follow the instructions provided in the code to complete the hardware test.

 ## Motor test
 The motor test spins has two modes the first of which runs the motors up to speed for 1 second and then stops them for 1 second, this process is looped.
 The second test mode throttles the motors sinusoidall.
-Copy and paste the `hw_test_motors.cpp` file into the main to run the first test.
+Copy and paste the `hw_test_motors.cpp` file into the `main.cpp` to run the first test.
 To run the second test comment out the first test and then uncomment the second.

 ## Motor and kill switch test